lcfg/ljs.io/articles/projects/chromium.md

 # Chromium #

-I am a contributor to the [chromium][0] and [blink][1] projects.
-I am just starting out but hope to become a regular contributor.
+I am a contributor to the [chromium][0] and [blink][1] open source projects.

 ## Fixed Issues ##

+* [306521][chr1issue] - The mouse pointer unexpectedly disappeared on mac after cmd+T, cmd+N, etc.
+* [305913][chr2issue] - Setting the font size to very large font caused the settings side menu to clip horribly.
+* [276757][chr8issue] - Blur event was  being duplicated, causing the tab to hang under certain circumstances.
+* [292119][chr9issue] - Deleting an item from the off-the-side menu on mac broke scrolling in the menu.

 ## Patches ##

-These are the patches I've got into Chromium and Blink so far:-

-1. [Don't hide cursor when cmd key pressed on mac.][chr1] - When using keyboard shortcuts, e.g. cmd+T, chromium would hide the pointer unnecessarily.
-This was particularly obvious in the case of opening a tab - [issue][chr1issue].
+1. [Don't hide cursor when cmd key pressed on mac][chr1] - Fixed issue [306521][chr1issue].
-2. [Use proportional line height for menu items to prevent clipping.][chr2] - Setting the font size to 'Very Large' in settings caused the items of the lefthand menu in this page to clip - [issue][chr2issue].
+2. [Use proportional line height for menu items to prevent clipping][chr2] - Fixed issue [305913][chr2issue].
-3. [Dispatch DOM FocusIn/Out events when the page changes focus.][chr3] - Prerequisite for 5.
+3. [Dispatch DOM FocusIn/Out events when the page changes focus][chr3] - Prerequisite for 5.
-4. [Make content shell activate and focus dev tools on show.][chr4] - Prerequisite for 5.
+4. [Make content shell activate and focus dev tools on show][chr4] - Prerequisite for 5.
-5. [Don't dispatch blur/focus events if the element's page is not focused.][chr5]
-Unfortunately this was later reverted due to a test outside of blink flaking - [issue][chr5issue].
+5. [Don't dispatch blur/focus events if the element's page is not focused][chr5] - Attempt to fix issue [276757][chr8issue], however was reverted due to flaking test.
-6. [Fix closing tags, missing quotes in test HTML file.][chr6] - Trivial cleanup.
+6. [Fix closing tags, missing quotes in test HTML file][chr6] - Trivial cleanup.
-7. [Ensure view focused on first tab in FocusTraversal test.][chr7] - Prerequisite for 8.
+7. [Ensure view focused on first tab in FocusTraversal test][chr7] - Prerequisite for 8.
-8. [Don't dispatch blur/focus events if the element's page is not focused.][chr8] - Redux of 5 w/additional suggested tweak - [issue][chr8issue].
+8. [Don't dispatch blur/focus events if the element's page is not focused][chr8] - Once 7 landed I was able to fix issue [276757][chr8issue].
+9. [Remove unnecessary menu reconfigure][chr9] - Fixed issue [292119][chr9issue].
 [0]:http://www.chromium.org/
 [1]:http://www.chromium.org/blink